-The 'available buoyancy' scaling of the growth rate appears to account for the temperature dependence of viscosity in the results for the linear temperature profile (Fig. 8).
-Because the wavelength of maximum growth rate varies with r, the curves for different r do not fall together when scaled with the 'available buoyancy' (Fig. 8b).
-The value of the maximum growth rate, however, is the same for all r > 1.
-(For r=1, the presence of the rigid surface causes this scaling to overestimate the actual growth rate, as discussed above.)
-Furthermore, the maximum value of q'' for the linear temperature profiles is about 0.18 (Fig. 8b), which is only about 20 per cent larger than the maximum value of about 0.14 found for the error function temperature profile (Fig. 6b).
-This agreement is more impressive when we recall that for r=100 and r=1000, the 'available buoyancy' scaling differs by a factor of approximately two between the linear and error function temperature profiles (Fig. 3).
-The agreement of growth rates for different temperature profiles suggests that the 'available buoyancy' scaling provides a dimensionless growth rate that is independent of the functional form of the initial temperature profile.
+r > 1.
+(For r = 1, the presence of the rigid surface causes this scaling to overestimate the actual growth rate, as discussed above.)
+Furthermore, the maximum value of q'' for the linear temperature profiles is about 0.18 (Figure 2.8b), which is only about 20% larger than the maximum value of about 0.14 found for the error-function temperature profile (Figure 2.6b).
+This agreement is more impressive when we recall that for r = 100 and r = 1000, the "available buoyancy" scaling differs by a factor of approximately two between the linear and error-function temperature profiles (Figure 2.3).
+The agreement of growth rates for different temperature profiles suggests that the "available buoyancy" scaling provides a dimensionless growth rate that is independent of the functional form of the initial temperature profile.